bmjoy/CSky-Dynamic-Sky-Unity/README.md

 - When an element of the skysphere is selected to be reflected in the reflection probe, the skybox is not reflected.

 # Future
-If I receive enough support in patreon, the asset will receive updates more regularly, if not, it will probably take longer. at the moment I am working with godot since for some reasons I can only work in linux at the moment.
+If I receive enough support in patreon, the asset will receive updates more regularly, if not, it will probably take longer.

-# Realistic Clouds, Procedural Stars Field, Curve And Gradient System will come in the future

 ![screenshot_1](https://user-images.githubusercontent.com/32694412/31422103-e4df2f26-ae08-11e7-8a21-32fba3bd3e97.png)
 ![screenshot_2](https://user-images.githubusercontent.com/32694412/31422104-e509a8c8-ae08-11e7-9456-ce0c32c784c5.png)